eetusalm1nen/Whispers_tree/assignments/assignment.md

 	- Changes are made to the `NetworkService` class, and to any new classes you see fit
 - Modify the Message class so that
 	- It can be sent over the network using the `ObjectOutputStream` class
-	- Also add the necessary attributes to the class in order to be able to send the message contents (as string) and the color information (as integer) with the object.
+	- Also add the necessary attributes to the class in order to be able to send the message contents (as string) and the amount of nodes that the message has been passed so far (hops).
 In addition, each message must have a UUID-based identifier so that peers can recognize if the message has already been visited by them.
 - Implement methods to MessageBroker to get the objects received from the network by your Network component to the MessageBroker side, and process the received Message objects so that
-	1. Message and color are edited in Refiner
+	1. Message is edited in Refiner
-	2. The received message and the edited message and color are displayed in the UI
+	2. The received message and the edited message and hop count are displayed in the UI
 	3. The edited message is sent to all neighbours
 		- Once a message has been sent, it will not be processed again and will not be forwarded if someone sends it back (ID attribute of the Message object will be probably useful here)
 - Implement a message modification method in the Refiner class to mutate the text content of messages (Optional)